 The first way that you can prevent bluesnarfing is simply to monitor your technology.

-When there are any blips in these trends, outsourced IT support companies will be notified.
+When there are any blips in these trends, outsourced tech support companies will be notified.
 They can then root out the source of the problem and figure out whether someone is trying to penetrate your network via a Bluetooth device.
-This will let them troubleshoot the issue as it is taking place utilizing 24/7 surveillance.
+This will let them troubleshoot the issue as it is taking place utilizing 24/7 managed IT security services and surveillance.

 However, it is best to take preventative measures so disaster troubleshooting is rendered largely unnecessary.
 There are steps that you can take to ensure safety.
-However, a cybersecurity professional will need to assist you with many of them.
+However, a cybersecurity specialist company will need to assist you with many of them.